facebookresearch/hydra/website/docs/examples/config_groups/README.md

 sidebar_label: Config groups
 ---
 As you continue experimenting, you realize you want to try several different optimizers.
-Let's add a second optimizer, `adam.yaml` and put both `nesterov.yaml` and `adam.yaml` in an optimizer subdirectory:
+Let's add configuration for a second optimizer, `adam.yaml` and put both it and `nesterov.yaml` in an optimizer sub-directory:
 ```text
 $ tree 5_config_family/
 examples/5_config_family/